Electronics Engineering Technology - Communications

 |XXXXXX||General Education Option||3|

-A broad range of professional option courses in the areas of Communications, Computer Networking, Programming, and Embedded Systems are available.
+* Select from a broad range of professional option courses in the areas of Communications, Computer Networking, Programming, and Embedded Systems.
 In addition, a course preparing you for the OACETT Professional Practice exam is offered twice per year.
-You may also receive Professional Option credit for selected courses offered through the Faculty of Business – please consult a student advisor or co–ordinator for more information.
+You may also receive Professional Option credit for selected courses offered through the Faculty of Business.
+Please consult a student advisor or co–ordinator for more information.

 Course offerings in a given semester are subject to change.
 It is suggested that you check our web page for more information (www.senecacollege.ca/electron, Curriculum, then ELM Options for pre–requisites and current offerings, OR ELM Curriculum and select a Professional Option in the list to see course outlines).
 For additional details, please consult with a program co–ordinator.